LiamLlamazares/math_blog/_posts/2022-05-26-The-Ito-integral.md

 the fact that $\mathbb{L}^2(I\times\Omega)$ is complete.
-This last property follows from the completeness of the $L^p$ spaces and the fact that pointwise limits of progressively measurable functions are progressively measurable (and from every convergent sequence in $L^p$ we can extract a convergent sub-sequence which must also converge to the
+This last property follows from the completeness of the $L^p$ spaces and the fact that pointwise limits of progressively measurable functions are progressively measurable (which we can use as from every convergent sequence in $L^p$ we can extract a convergent sub-sequence which must also converge to the
 $L^p$ limit).
 This finally leads us to be able to define the stochastic integral.